-• Seeks to foster growth and maximizes potential of the student or learner with ASD.
+The nominee seeks to foster growth and maximizes potential of the student or learner with ASD;

-• Recognizes that educational process involves collaboration between family/caregivers, the learner, educators and other significant partners involved.
+The nominee recognizes that educational process involves collaboration between family/caregivers, the learner, educators and other significant partners involved;

-• Builds self-esteem and peer relations for the learner with autism.
+The nominee builds self-esteem and peer relations for the learner with ASD; and

-• Consistently ensures the implementation and use of best practices and the most current information regarding autism.
+The nominee consistently ensures the implementation and use of best practices and the most current information about autism/teaching Autistic learners.